Red Hen Publications

 At that point, we had no idea what Horcrux #5 might be, although Dr John Granger’s hypothesis that it was Voldemort’s wand sounded awfully tempting.
 Rowling had held back any real information on this one for Book 7.
 (ETA: considering the book 7 rewrite the Horcruxes were given which turned them all into One Ring clones, even if #5 had been a wand, it wouldn’t have been one that anyone would be using.)

 Unless, of course, you wanted to make an argument for that extravagantly cursed silver-and-opal necklace that kept crossing our path.
+(What happened to it btw?)
 You probably could.
-(What happened to it btw?)
 It’s got a history attached to it.
 It’s got a fair degree of grandeur.
 We don’t know how long it was sitting in a display case at Borgin & Burkes.
 One could make a case for Tom having turned it into a Horcrux just before he decamped the first time, and given the curses on it nobody is likely to have wanted to get close enough to it to have subjected it to much examination.
 But I couldn’t really see him leaving one of his Horcruxes in a display case where it might be sold and he would lose track of it.
 Or a shop window, either.

 In any case, if #5 wasn’t the wand, it would still probably turn out to be somewhere in Great Britain, and HRH will be able to track it down, and Harry would disarm it as well.